Trevor Hogg chats with author Serena Formica about her debut book, Peter Weir: A Creative Journey From Australia To Hollywood…

-Many thanks to Gary Collinson for taking the time for this interview.
+Many thanks to Serena Formica for taking the time for this interview and for providing the opening photograph.